Biocosmology: Towards the birth of a new science: Introduction

 For cosmology specifically, the impact of the bridge between biology and cosmology might affect the measure of the set of boundary conditions at big bang singularity.
 The extreme unlikelihood of such initial values continues to be one of the most challenging and pressing questions in physics.
 What led to our Universe originating in such a Boltzmann-suppressed corner of configuration space?
 The precise quantification of the exquisite suppression of these initial conditions, and its possible re-evaluation stemming from recent developments in theoretical biology, is the subject of this paper.

 Note on terminology: We will on occasion refer to `entropy', `states', and even `degrees of freedom' as applied to biological systems (and more generally to non-equilibrium systems).
 This is not because we believe that these are as yet unambiguously defined, but because these pieces of physics terminology capture the properties that we seek to elucidate in biological systems.
 The bridge we are building will be strengthened whenever these foundations are improved.
-It would be tiresome to persistently place these words in quotes whenever used in the biological context, but they should often be read as such.
+We will often enclose those terms in quotes to remind the reader that rigorous definitions do not exist at this point.